Jatin-31-Goel/CS201-Project/README.md

 After installing OpenCV, write a code in text editor of file handling in python to read the pixels of the image and store them in a file.
-Now, the stored pixels will be read by the code regionquadtree.c which will store the reduced pixels in a new file.
+Now, the stored pixels will be read by the ``` regionquadtree.c ``` which will store the reduced pixels in a new file.

 To simulate image compression ,type ``` gcc regionquadtree.c -o regionquadtree ``` .

 This will generate an output file ***test.exe***.
 To run this file type ``` ./regionquadtree ``` or ``` ./regionquadtree.exe ```in your terminal.

+Now, ``` regionquadtree.c ``` has saved the updated pixels in a new file.
+This can be read again usning File Handling in python which will generate a new compressed image.

 ---
 **Mentor**